biojava/biojava.github.io/_wikis/Google_Summer_of_Code_2012.md

 #### Take BioJava into the Cloud

-- Hadoop-ify some of the BioJava modules
+- Hadoop-ify and/or Map-Reduce some of the BioJava modules

 #### Port an Algorithm to Java